rtang03/fabric-es/docs/source/glossary.rst

       **resolvers**: also known as graphql resolver, see `Apollo documentation <https://www.apollographql.com/docs/tutorial/resolvers/>`__

     Client Application Developer
-      He develops the client application to consume the data services from Federated API Gateway.
+      He develops the client application to consume the data services from Federated Gateway.

     Command Handler
       A command handler receives command from the aggregate.